filecoin-project/filecoin-docs/content/en/networks/mainnet/add-to-metamask/index.md

 ## Simple method

-The easiest way to add a Filecoin testnet to your MetaMask is by using the pre-configured options at chainlist.org.
+The easiest way to add a Filecoin network to your MetaMask is by using the pre-configured options at chainlist.org.

 1. Go to [chainlist.org](https://chainlist.org/).
 1. Enter `Filecoin` into the search bar.